eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/30_deploy-local-nodes.md

 Make sure you have the following binaries built from https://github.com/AntelopeIO/leap:

-- nodeos: the main process of an Antelope node
+- `nodeos`: the main process of an Antelope node
-- cleos: the command line interface for queries and transaction
+- `cleos`: the command line interface for queries and transaction
-- keosd: the key and wallet manager
+- `keosd`: the key and wallet manager

 Have the following binaries built from https://github.com/AntelopeIO/cdt:

-- cdt-cpp: the Antelope smart contract compiler
+- `cdt-cpp`: the Antelope smart contract compiler
-- eosio-wast2wasm & eosio-wasm2wast: conversion tools for building EVM contract
+- `eosio-wast2wasm` & `eosio-wasm2wast`: conversion tools for building EVM contract

 List of compiled system contracts from https://github.com/eosnetworkfoundation/eos-system-contracts (compiled by cdt):

-- eosio.boot.wasm
+- `eosio.boot.wasm`
-- eosio.bios.wasm
+- `eosio.bios.wasm`
-- eosio.msig.wasm (optional, if you want to test multisig)
+- `eosio.msig.wasm` (optional, if you want to test multisig)
-- eosio.token.wasm (optional, if you want to test token economy)
+- `eosio.token.wasm` (optional, if you want to test token economy)
-- eosio.system.wasm (optional, if you want to test resources: RAM, NET, CPU)
+- `eosio.system.wasm` (optional, if you want to test resources: RAM, NET, CPU)

-Compiled EVM contracts in DEBUG mode, from this repo, see https://github.com/eosnetworkfoundation/TrustEVM/blob/main/docs/compilation_and_testing_guide.md for details.
+Compiled EVM contracts in DEBUG mode, from this repo.
+See https://github.com/eosnetworkfoundation/TrustEVM/blob/main/docs/compilation_and_testing_guide.md for details.

-The compilation result should be these two files:
+The compilation results should be these two files:

-- evm_runtime.wasm
+- `evm_runtime.wasm`
-- evm_runtime.abi
+- `evm_runtime.abi`

-<b> Ensure action "setbal" exists in evm_runtime.abi </b>
+**Ensure action `setbal` exists in `evm_runtime.abi`**

 Compiled binaries from this repo:

-- trustevm-node: silkworm node process that receive data from the main Antelope chain and convert to the EVM chain
+- `trustevm-node`: silkworm node process that receives data from the main Antelope chain and converts to the EVM chain
-- trustevm-rpc: silkworm rpc server that provide service for view actions and other read operations
+- `trustevm-rpc`: silkworm RPC server that provides service for view actions and other read operations

 ## Run A Local Node With EOS EVM Service

-In order to run a EOS EVM service, and thus have setup the Antelope blockchain with capabilities to push EVM transactions, we need to have the follow items inside one physical server / VM.
+In order to run an EOS EVM service, and thus have setup the Antelope blockchain with capabilities to push EVM transactions, we need to have the follow items inside one physical server/VM:

 1. [Run A Local Antelope Node](#1-run-a-local-antelope-node)
 2. [Blockchain Bootstrap And Initialization](#2-blockchain-bootstrap-and-initialization)